 Cannabis, marijuana, weed, ganja—whatever you call it—has a vivid image in the mind of Canadians.
 Some perceptions are very positive, and some are exceedingly negative.
 But what’s of real interest are those perceptions that will either allow the cannabis market to flourish or remain marginalized.

 Maru/Matchbox has a long-standing commitment to understanding the cannabis market.
 From tracking support and opposition to legalization for years to in-depth analyses of consumers perceptions, practices and interests, we have been deeply engaged in helping organizations understand the current and potential market for recreational and medical cannabis.
-That is why we have developed the Cannabis Chronicles, an ongoing series of investigations into Cannabis in Canada.
+That is why we have developed Cannabis Chronicle: Canadian Perception of Cannabis, which is an ongoing series of investigations into Cannabis in Canada.
 In this inaugural look we consider the good, the bad and the ugly of Canadians’ perceptions of cannabis.

 Our society abounds in caricatures of cannabis culture, like Cheech and Chong: perennially intoxicated, bemused, befuddled, slightly seedy, and maybe even a bit crazy or dangerous.
 Perpetuated by the entertainment industry, this perception has its roots in government propaganda disseminated in the drive to make it illegal in the first place.